LIWEIDENG0830/liweideng.github.io/_pages/about.md

 You can find my CV here: [Chinese CV](../assets/LiweiDeng_CV_0807.pdf)

 Please feel free if you have any question that need to contact with me [Email](denglw0830@gmail.com)

+<font color="red"> NOTE: This homepage is developing now!
+There will be plenty of misinformation!
+If you want to learn more about me accurately, please see the CV above. </font>